Batignolles group: Society of Artists, Painters, Sculptors and Etchers

 This association became official on December 27, 1873, with a charter signed by Monet, Renoir, Sisley, Pissarro, Degas, and Pierre Prins.
 Monet published on January 27, 1874, in issue 3 La Chronique des Arts the announcement of the foundation of the "Société anonyme des artistes peintres, sculpteurs et graveurs", and planned to exhibit their art independently.

 First exhibition

-The first exhibition of the group was held from April 15-May 15, 1874, at Nadar's former workshop at No. 35, Boulevard des Capucines.
+The first exhibition of the group was held from April 15 through May 15, 1874, at Nadar's former workshop at No. 35, Boulevard des Capucines.
 One featured painting by Monet, Impression, Sunrise, later led to the name of Impressionists.
 Another of Monet's paintings, entitled Boulevard des Capucines, dates from this time.

 The show did not go well, and many people came to laugh and deride the artists and their work.

 Second exhibition

 A second exhibition held in 1875 was met with violence by the crowd and the police had to be called.
 The paintings that did sell were sold for low prices, and many of the artists were reduced to begging for loans to survive.